 Banks are notoriously inefficient, but banking robotics to automate processes has changed the game.
 RPA has some of the most useful financial use cases like:

-14. Credit Checks: RPA software bots can now perform credit checks on potential loans and determine if they meet the loan disbursement parameters or not.
+14. Credit Checks: RPA software bots can now perform credit checks on potential loans and determine whether they meet the loan disbursement parameters.
 This has dramatically reduced the loan processing time.

-15. Data Entry: Bankers had to enter customer information from documents manually.
-Through parsing documents, RPA robots can automatically fill in data into forms by extracting them from documents.
+15. Data Entry: Bankers manually entered customer information from documents.
+By parsing documents, RPA robots can automatically fill data into forms by extracting them from documents.

 16. Know Your Customer (KYC): If your company does not prefer to use specialized KYC solutions, you can use RPA bots to automate parts of the KYC process.
 In extreme cases where human intervention is required, the case may be referred to as an employee.